ytcs

 Usage

-Playing a single video
+Play a single video URL:

 ./ytcs.sh --refresh